Field Spaniel: Appearance

 They have a moderately long single coat with no undercoat.
 Feathering of the fur appears on the chest, belly, ears and on the back of the legs.
 The coat is not as heavy as that of a Cocker Spaniel but requires grooming in order to prevent mats from appearing in the fur.
-Docking of tails has been banned in a number of countries, including the UK, however, an exemption is made for working animals.
+Docking of tails has been banned in a number of countries, including the UK; however, an exemption is made for working animals.

 Temperament

 The Field Spaniel is an active and inquisitive breed, and makes a good companion.
 However, if left alone and unoccupied for long periods of time, they may become bored and destructive.
-They are suitable for dog agility and hunting.
-They are also patient with children and like to stay close to their family.
+They are suitable for dog agility exercises and hunting.
+They are patient with children and like to stay close to their family.
 When socialised, they are good with other dogs.
 They are generally docile and independent, and are not as excitable as Cocker Spaniels.
 Stanley Coren's The Intelligence of Dogs lists the breed as being above average in working intelligence.

 Health

+A 2024 UK study found a life expectancy of 13.1 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 There are a few ocular conditions to which the Field Spaniel has a predisposition.
 These include cataracts, retinal atrophy and retinal dysplasia.
 Hip dysplasia has appeared in British lines of Field Spaniels.
 The Kennel Club and British Veterinary Association highly recommend eye testing and hip scoring be carried out by Field Spaniel breeders.
 In a health survey conducted by the Kennel Club (UK), the primary cause of death in Field Spaniels was cancer, with the second most frequent cause being old age.
-The median lifespan for the breed was found to be eleven years and eight months, which is five months higher than the median age for all dog breeds.
-However, as the authors noted, a response rate of only 24% may have resulted in reduced accuracy.